hausgold/boltless/README.md

 ```

 If you prefer to work on the raw HTTP API results (eg. for performance
-reasons), you can add `raw_results: true` as addtional keyword argument to all
+reasons), you can add `raw_results: true` as additional keyword argument to all
 top-level calls.
 This is how it looks like:

 ```ruby